fknop/hapi-pagination/README.md

 # hapi-pagination

-Hapi plugin to handle 'custom' resources pagination in json only (for now at least).
-(Get method only for now)
+Hapi plugin to handle 'custom' resources pagination in json only.

-## TODO

-* Configure method per route
+Support only get method for now.

 ## How to install